k5cents/fflr/README.md

 > As of 2024-05-17, fflr was removed from
 > [CRAN](https://cran.r-project.org/package=fflr) for failure to comply
 > with the policy on internet resources.
 This issue arose when ESPN
-> changed their API format and adjusted andpoints to account for the end
+> changed their API format and adjusted endpoints to account for the end
 > of the 2023 NFL season.
 I hope to work with CRAN to get the package
 > published again before the 2024 season, but it may not be possible.